bazilinskyy/coupled-sim/README.md

 if ((Input.GetKeyDown("space") == true || (StopWithEyeGaze == true && boolVarjoSaysStop == true && n == 1)) && startCar == true)
 ```

-**4.** A new public bool is introduced to activate/deactivate the eye-gaze stopping, since it's not always desired to use the eye-gaze to stop the car.
+**4.** A new public bool is introduced to activate/deactivate the eye-gaze stopping since it's not always desired to use the eye-gaze to stop the car.
 This bool is set in the inspector of the vehicle prefab. **Note: this bool is also set in the condition in the previous code snippet**.
 ```
 public bool StopWithEyeGaze = false;